pk-470/Supermod/README.md

 - Removing old submission whenever the user indicates for it to be replaced
 - Updating sheet data from masterlists (command + 12 hour loop)
 - Updating masterlists from sheet data in a random order
-- Choose a random album from each masterlist
+- Choosing a random album from each masterlist
+- Archiving a channel

 Currently working on: